zhangpenglin/You-Dont-Know-JS/types & grammar/ch1.md

 It would have been nice (and correct!) if it returned `"null"`, but this original bug in JS has persisted for nearly two decades, and will likely never be fixed because there's too much existing web content that relies on its buggy behavior that "fixing" the bug would *create* more "bugs" and break a lot of web software.

-If you want to test for a `null` value using its type, you need a compound(组合的) condition:
+If you want to test for a `null` value using its type, you need a compound condition:

 ```js
 var a = null;